FeelsDEX/feels-floor-sim/docs/000_feels_architecture.md

 **Base fees** represent a fixed percentage charged on every trade.
 They are currently set at 30 basis points (0.30%) by default.
 This fee is configurable per market through governance and can range from 0% to 10%.
 This allows for fine-tuning based on market characteristics and competitive dynamics.
 The base fee provides steady revenue that flows into the system regardless of price volatility.

 **Impact fees** add a dynamic component that reflects the actual market impact of each trade.
-As currently implemented, impact fees are designed to start at a minimum of 10 basis points (0.10%).
-They increase based on the number of ticks crossed during swap execution.
-However, the current implementation has this feature disabled (returning 0% impact fees).
+While designed to start at a minimum of 10 basis points (0.10%) and increase based on ticks crossed, this feature is currently disabled in the implementation (returning 0% impact fees).
 This means only base fees are active until the impact fee mechanism is fully deployed.
+The `impact_floor_bps` parameter is a conceptual placeholder for future implementation and not currently active.

 ### Fee Calculation and User Protection